cmooncs/MPP/README.md

 # MPP
-Repository of resources on  MPP based on single and Multimodality representation techniques
+Repository of resources on  Molecular Property Prediction (MPP) based on single and Multimodality representation techniques